math2001/math2001.github.io/content/post/motion-and-calculus.md

 title: Motion and calculus
 slug: motion-and-calculus
 date: 2019-02-15T11:12:47+11:00
-tags: [mathematics, calculus, physics, newtown]
+tags: [mathematics, calculus, physics, newton]
 ---

 If you studied physics, one of the first things you probably did was graph the